NENA911/NG911GISDataModel/README.md

 **Legacy Street Name Pre/Post Directional**, **Street Name Pre/Post Directional**, **One Way**, **Parity**, **Road Class**, and **Validation**.
-However, if a GIS Data Provider believes changes are needed for these domains; the entity is encouraged to contact NENA to seek more direction for requesting new entries.
+However, if a GIS Data Provider believes changes are needed for these domains, the entity is encouraged to contact NENA to seek more direction for requesting new entries.

 ### Miscellaneous Notes